 Speaking with reporters Tuesday, Mr. Scheer said that businesses across Canada are starting to reopen and the House of Commons should be no exception.

 "We believe that we could have been sitting more regularly with a smaller number of MPs as far back in April 20th.
 Today, with more and more provinces lifting health restrictions, we believe that the justification for not sitting is even weaker," he said.
 "If I can take my dog to an animal groomer here in Ontario, certainly members of Parliament should be able to show up for work and provide much needed oversight and accountability on this government."

 Mr. Trudeau said the temporary rules have worked well and he wants to ensure MPs who represent ridings far from Ottawa are still able to participate.

-“We’ve put forward proposals that combine both virtual sittings and in-person sittings to continue the approach we have right now,” he said.
-“We look to [have] good conversations with other parties on figuring out that right balance as we move forward safely in upholding the importance of our democracy.”
+"We've put forward proposals that combine both virtual sittings and in-person sittings to continue the approach we have right now," he said.
+"We look to good conversations with other parties on figuring out that right balance as we move forward safely in upholding the importance of our democracy."